diagridio/go-etcd-cron/README.md

     Namespace:      "abc",
     PartitionID:    0,
     PartitionTotal: 1,
-    TriggerFn: func(context.Context, *api.TriggerRequest) bool {
+    TriggerFn: func(context.Context, *api.TriggerRequest) *api.TriggerResponse {
       // Do something with your trigger here.
-      // Return true if the trigger was successful, false otherwise.
+      // Return SUCCESS if the trigger was successful, FAILED if the trigger
+      // failed and should be subject to the FailurePolicy, or UNDELIVERABLE if
-      // Note, returning false will cause the job to be retried according to
+      // the job is currently undeliverable and should be moved to the staging
-      // the Jobs configurable FailurePolicy.
+      // queue.
+Use `cron.DeliverablePrefixes` elsewhere to mark jobs with the
+      // given prefixes as now deliverable.
-      return true
+	  return &api.TriggerResponse{
+        Result: api.TriggerResponseResult_SUCCESS,
+        // Result: api.TriggerResponseResult_FAILED,
+        // Result: api.TriggerResponseResult_UNDELIVERABLE,
+      }
     },
   })
   if err != nil {